nicolas-werner/improving-htr-with-genai/README.md

 - Click "Run HTR Improvement"
 - View both the original HTR output and the improved transcription

-## 🖼️ Example Outputs

-The `examples/output_images` directory contains sample outputs from the tool.

 ## 🧠 How It Works